swatantrasinha/MERN/Readme.md

 Since register , login and logout is done so now we will proceed for protecting routes

-1. TO use cookies stores we need cookie-parser which we have already installed. <br />
+1. To use cookies stores we need cookie-parser which we have already installed. <br />
 So in server.js lets make changes to use cookie-parser before below line :<br />